blockchyp/blockchyp-tokenizer/README.md

 ```
 Custom CSS can extend and override the existing CSS for a given front end
 framework or style the input completely from scratch.
 Setting framework to
-'none' will remove all framework CSS from the input element.
+'none' will remove all framework CSS from the input element and let you start
+from scratch.

-Note that any CSS that references external files or images will not be supported.
+Note that any CSS that references external files or images will be ignored.

 ### Direct Tokenization (Not Recommended, Increases PCI Scope)